|Course #||Title||Credit Hours||Prerequisites|

 Case Western Reserve University - Graduate Entry Nursing Program

 Regular Progression OR 3 +_ B.S.
 (Juniata) /M.N. /M.S.N. / D.N.P.
-Program (3.5 years minimum time from entry to MSN; additional time for DNP is variable; can apply for the PhD or dual degree DNP/PhD in lieu of DNP)
+Program (3.5 years minimum time from entry to MSN; additional time for DNP is variable; can apply for the PhD or dual degree DNP/PhD in lieu of DNP); up to 15 credits toward the MSN are earned during MN program.

 Johns Hopkins University